-Spotbox: mode where the EVS server can be controlled by industry-standard protocols: Sony BVW75, VDCP, Odetics, DD35, EVS' AVSP, IPDP or LinX API, or from the Multicam production screens.
-License codes: 101 + 127 XSense: mode where the EVS server can be controlled by the XSense Remote Panel or from the Multicam production screens.
-License codes: 96 + 101 and/or 103 109 + 111 and/or 112 Server: mode where the EVS server can only be controlled by the supported industry-standard protocols, but not from the Multicam production screens.
-License codes: 101 (without 127) Default value Multicam LSM
+mode where the EVS server is controlled by the Remote Control Panel and by industry-standard protocols: Sony BVW75, VDCP, Odetics, DD35, EVS' AVSP, IPDP or LinX API, or from the Multicam production screens.
+License codes: 103 ...109 + 111 and/or 112 restricted Multicam LSM mode without playlist management, split audio, nor support of hypermotion cameras.